It’s pronounced SKAL-KA-HO

 Take a quick 24 mile drive from downtown Hamilton to view the spectacular Skalkaho Falls.

-Falls Creek creates these Falls as the creek plunges 150 feet down towards Skalkaho Creek.
+Falls Creek creates these roaring falls as the creek plunges 150 feet down towards Daly Creek.

-The Falls are a little taller and noisier than you might think for such a small creek, creating an impressive experience that is well worth the drive.
+The falls are a little taller and noisier than you might expect for such a small creek, creating an impressive experience you won’t forget.

-It’s a great way to spend a day and to see some incredible Montana scenery.
+It’s a great way to spend part of a day, and you’ll see some incredible Montana scenery along the way.

 AFFILIATE DISCLOSURE